 Google Maps coordinates of Lavka restaurant: 50.085555, 14.412821

 On the Old Side of town, right next to the bridge tower, you can see a small garden with few benches.
 It’s a popular romantic spot where couples go to lock a padlock on the rail (so their love will stay secure for all eternity).
 The thousands of colorful padlocks make the perfect foreground, and the beautiful Charles Bridge completes the background.

 This shot is easiest to make early in the morning, but if you’re patient and ready to wait for all the couples and selfie-takers, you can do it at any time of the day.

 Google Maps coordinates: 50.086324, 14.413546

-The tower at the end of the bridge (the one from the Old Town side) is a great spot to get an elevated view.
-It opens at 10 AM so you won’t be able to get it touristless but the straight line ahead combined with the overlooking St.Vitus Cathedral in the back creates a wonderful composition.
+The tower at the end of the bridge (the one from the Old Town side) offers an awesome vantage point to photograph Charles Bridge from above.
+It opens at 10 AM so you won’t be able to get it free of tourists but the straight line ahead combined with the overlooking St.Vitus Cathedral in the back creates a wonderful composition.